defano/wyldcard/README.md

 A _part_ is a scriptable user interface element in HyperCard.
 Apple's implementation provided a wide range of parts and styles.
 This implementation provides a similar (but not identical) set of styled parts.

 In Apple's HyperCard, cards contain two layers of user interface elements: a foreground and a background.
-Each card has an individual foreground, but the background could be shared between cards.
-Each of these elements--backgrounds, cards, stacks, etc--could contain their own scripts and act upon event messages from HyperCard.
+Each card has an individual foreground, but the background can be shared between cards.
+Each of these elements--backgrounds, cards, and stacks--could contain their own scripts and act upon event messages from HyperCard.

-For simplification, this implementation does not allow scripting of cards, stacks or backgrounds.
-Currently, this implementation supports a single background shared across all cards but only for the purpose of graphics (button or field parts cannot yet be added to the background--coming soon).
+This implementation does not allow scripting of cards, stacks or backgrounds and currently supports only a single background shared across all cards, but only for the purpose of graphics (button or field parts cannot yet be added to the background).

 In addition to containing scripts, a part also maintains a set of _properties_.
 Properties describe various aspects of the part like its name, id, size and location on the card.
 A part can be programmatically modified by way of its properties.
 Different types of parts have different properties.

 Parts may be addressed in HyperTalk by name or id, and a part can refer to itself as `me`.
-Properties are treated as "first class" containers in HyperTalk and may be read with the `get` command, or mutated using the `set` or `put` commands.
+Properties are treated as "first class" containers in this implementation of HyperTalk and may be read with the `get` command, or mutated using the `set` or `put` commands (this is not quite true in Apple's HyperCard).

 For example: